RanitManik/Bookify/README.md

 <h1>Bookify</h1>

 Welcome to **Bookify**!
-This project, inspired by [Piyush Garg's comprehensive Firebase with React course](https://www.youtube.com/playlist?list=PLinedj3B30sCw8Qjrct1DRglx4hWQx83C), leverages the power of **Firebase** and **React** to deliver a seamless platform for book transactions.
+This project harnesses the capabilities of **Firebase** and **React** to provide a seamless platform for book transactions, featuring an interactive and modern design for an enhanced user experience.

 ## Table of Contents